Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Conjecture on quantum computation

 \subsection{Extra qubits and redefinition of local sites}

-In a quantum computer there can exist many qubits (such as ancilla qubits) which are not directly related to quantum computational speedup.
+In a quantum computer, there can exist many qubits that are not directly related to quantum computational speedup.
 For example, one can replace a classical circuit that assists a quantum computer with a quantum circuit.
 Then, the size of the quantum computer becomes larger than the original one.
-It is clear that in the enlarged quantum computer only the original part is relevant to quantum computational speedup.
+It is clear that, in the enlarged quantum computer, only the original part is relevant to quantum computational speedup.

-Therefore, {\em we allow looking only at a subsystem of a quantum computer} in order to find out a relevant part, whose state (according to our conjecture) would have $q=2$.
+Therefore, {\em we allow looking only at a subsystem of a quantum computer} in order to find out its relevant part, whose state (according to our conjecture) would have $q=2$.

-Furthermore, one can add extra qubits and circuits to a quantum computer without increasing $T_Q(L,\nu)$ more than a Poly$(L)$ factor.
+Furthermore, one can add extra qubits and circuits to a quantum computer without increasing $T_Q(L,\nu)$ by more than a Poly$(L)$ factor.
 For example, to implement quantum error correction \cite{ShorCode,ftc} one can replace each qubit with a logical qubit, which is composed of $n$ qubits, where, e.g., $n=9$ for the Shor code \cite{ShorCode}.
-In such a case, correlation between two qubits is turned into correlation between two {\em logical} qubits, i.e., correlation among $2n $ qubits.
-As a result, it is possible that a state with $q=2$ of the original computer is changed into another state with $q<2$.
-However, such nonessential decrease of $q$ may be recovered by regarding each {\em logical} qubit as a `local site'.
+In such a case, the correlation between two qubits is turned into a correlation between two {\em logical} qubits, i.e., a correlation among $2n $ qubits.
+As a result, a state with $q=2$ of the original computer may change into another state with $q<2$.
+However, such a nonessential decrease in $q$ may be recovered by regarding each {\em logical} qubit as a `local site'.

-Generally, in systems which are composed of discrete sites, a local site (which may be, say, a quantum dot) physically has a finite spatial dimension.
+Generally, in systems composed of discrete sites, a local site (which may be, say, a quantum dot) physically has a finite spatial dimension.
 A set of several neighboring sites also has a finite dimension.
 Hence, the definition of a `local site' is to a great extent arbitrary.
 It is therefore possible and reasonable to redefine a set of neighboring sites as a new single site \cite{2p-corr}.

-In quantum computers, there is further arbitrariness because it is possible to swap the states of two distant qubits, paying only polynomial overhead.
+In quantum computers, there is further arbitrariness because it is possible to swap the states of two distant qubits, paying only a polynomial overhead.

-From these observations, {\em we allow all possible redefinition of local sites} (accordingly, the number of local sites is changed) by regarding two or more qubits, however distant they are, as a local site.
+From these observations, {\em we allow all possible redefinitions of local sites} (accordingly, the number of local sites changes) by regarding two or more qubits, however distant they are, as a local site.